cloud11665/flask_dirview/README.md

 # flask_dirview
-A reimplementation of Apache's directory browser in flask
+A reimplementation of Apache's directory browser in flask.
+[Try it](https://cld.sh/static) for yourself

 ## how to use
 just copy `flask_dirview.py` from this repo into your project's folder.